finos/common-cloud-controls/docs/governance/community-guidelines/charter-template.md

 # <NAME_OF_WORKING_GROUP> Working Group

-<*A sentence outlining the high level role the working group plays withing the CCC project.*>
+<*A sentence outlining the high level role this working group plays withing the CCC project.*>

 ## Mission